Humboldt-WI/blog/content/research/instruction/Manual.md

 More details here:
 [jupyter-contrib-nbextensions](http://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/gist_it/readme.html)

+The nice thing about Gist is its easy integration into the blog post.
-The Gist can be embedded in the Markdown file as following:
+The Gist can be embedded in the Markdown file by only one line of code:
 <br>
 ```
 <script src="https://gist.github.com/HsueanL/7356b55ef381ee05012c798be0c6ef2a.js"></script>